 Unfortunately we missed our first night at this hotel due to trip delays.
 Once we got there, we were spent from travel misadventures.
 I am going to say that we did not give this hotel as much consideration as it was due, because of our overall frustrations at the time.

 Here is the main reason why this hotel missed our top 5 list…..There was a very strong scent throughout all the common areas.
 Like walking between the Abacrombie and Fitch and Macy Fragrance counters simultaneously.
-Every time we were outside our rooms, the smell would overcome us and my husband would start sneezing.
-He was stuffy and sneezing until we checked out.
+Every time we were outside our rooms, the smell would overcome us and my husband would start sneezing and my eyes burned and ran.
+He was stuffy, sneezing and miserable in until we checked out.